jieunyoo/AZH_studies/README.md

 # other
 - how many neutrino solutions were 'real' as opposed to complex
 - ideally, implement ML for neutrino solution

+## notes re: changes in branches
+- UL now doesn't save the btag for CleanJets.
+So, need to create a new 4 vector for that
+- new version of l3Kin requires an import of itertools, TMath